 As you may be well aware, beginning in 2013 there will be a brand spanking new tax added to unearned income if your Modified Adjusted Gross Income is greater than $200,000 for Singles, and $250,000 for Married Filing Jointly.
 Married folks filing separately are affected above a $125,000 threshold.
 This surtax is to help bolster the Medicare system, and it applies specifically to unearned income.

 What’s important to know is that IRA distributions (among other things) are not included as impacted by this new surtax.
-This means that when you make significant IRA distributions (beginning in 2013), such as to convert to a Roth IRA or to take advantage of Net Unrealized Appreciation (NUA), this surtax will not be applied to your distribution.
+This means that when you make significant IRA distributions (beginning in 2013), such as to convert to a Roth IRA, this surtax will not be applied to your distribution.

-Other types of unearned income that is specifically exempted from this surtax includes tax-free interest and other payouts from retirement plans such as 401(k) plans, deferred compensation plans, and pension plans.
+Other types of unearned income that are specifically exempted from this surtax includes tax-free interest and other payouts from retirement plans such as 401(k) plans, deferred compensation plans, and pension plans.

 Income that is subject to the new surtax includes interest, dividends, capital gains, annuities, royalties, and passive rental income.